March 17th, 2013

 1. See where you stand.
 First you need to take a survey of your own finances:

-- If you’ve never checked your three credit reports for free at AnnualCreditReport.com, that’s a good place to start.
+- If you’ve never checked your three credit reports, start by getting your TransUnion credit report from Credit Karma and your other two reports from AnnualCreditReport.com.
 This checklist gives you a step-by-step guide on what to do.
 Make sure to mark on your calendar the date that you checked your reports so you remember when another free check rolls around (in 12 months).

 - Check your credit score.
 Take a look at your Credit Report Card, too, to see how you’re doing in the different factors that influence your credit score.
 (You can read more about those factors here.)